hackyon/jQuery-Tiles/README.md

 * Zoom and Drag - Support different levels of zooming for your tiled images, from thumbnail previews to high-resolution originals.
 * Simple tiled image generation with the bash script ```generate.sh```.

-This project is in Beta.
 Suggestions and contributions are encouraged.

 Getting Started